hrsetyono/gutenberg-tutorial/README.md

 > If you spot a mistake or want to request a topic, let me know in [Issues](https://github.com/hrsetyono/wp-blocks-tutorial/issues)

+## Tutorial 00 - JavaScript ES5 Syntax (Optional)

+If you are not too familiar with the new JavaScript syntax, start here.

+Topics covered:

+1. Self Invoking Function
+1. Let and Const
+1. Use Strict
+1. Arrow Function
+1. Destructuring Assigment
+1. Spread Operator
+1. Array Map
+1. React Element

 ## Tutorial 01 - Single Field

 Create a block containing a single input field with rich formatting.

 ![](https://raw.github.com/hrsetyono/cdn/master/blocks-tutorial/ch01-richtext.jpg)

 ## Tutorial 02 - Multiple Fields